Grammy Award for Best Arrangement, Instrumental or A Cappella

 The Grammy Award for Best Instrumental Arrangement (and its subsequent name changes) has been awarded since 1963.
 The award is presented to the arranger(s) of the music.
 Only songs or tracks are eligible, no longer works (e.g. albums).
-The performing artist does not receive a Grammy, except if he/she is also the arranger.
+The performing artist does not receive a Grammy, except if they are also the arranger.

 There have been several minor changes to the name of the award: